camurria/GW_Data_Plotter/docs/source/get_data.rst

 so it is equivalent to a sort of noise removal.
 We strongly advise using it when possible.
 To use the whitening procedure, we suggest downloading at least 2 seconds of data.
-Remember to select a detector if you are downloading the data via time interval or selecting a known GW event.

 .. _UTC time: https://en.wikipedia.org/wiki/Coordinated_Universal_Time
 .. _GravitySpy Zenodo repository: https://zenodo.org/records/5649212